CX-Box/cxbox-doc/docs/widget/type/list/list.md

 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/list/actions/edit/newview){:target="_blank"}

 With `Edit with view`, you can edit the entity from a separate view that displays only the data entry form.
 Click on the "Edit" option in the three-dot menu.
+!-->"use edit with widget for complex, multi-step edits
 ###### How does it look?
 ![list_edit_with_view.gif](list_edit_with_view.gif)